ssarl2/painting_house/painting_house/README.md

   - [ ] When users of posts were deleted, it should still show the posts
 - [ ] Need a feature of deleting comments
 - [ ] Change the way of seleting a profile image.
 Currently, it can select multiple images
-- [ ] organize the order of pictures when uploading
+- [ ] Make it free to organize the order of pictures when uploading
 - [ ] Bug - Tags are not parsed and stored correctly when it's posted
 - [ ] Bug - If likes are pressed quickly, it will be updated as not expected
-- [ ] Bug - An empty comment can be added
-- [ ] Bug - When commented backend is crashed because PostComment updates an user, but no info of  a profile image.
-So, imageInfo object is gone
 - [ ] Delete table border at the end

 ### Done